 hot power, spin, the length of rallies – they’ll be amazed at what the Zepp Tennis Swing Analyzer can tell them.
 Even better, the app analyses the player’s swing and offers personalized tips, coaching and drills.

 There are more than a billion tennis fans around the world, and if you can guarantee anything when something becomes that popular, it’s that people will start selling novelty gifts that cater to them.
 Even if your tennis-playing friend has gadgets up to the eyeballs, they probably won’t have one of these…

 Every amateur tennis player will have an idol, whether from the long, nostalgic history of the sport, or a modern pro battling it out on the tour today.
-Tennis fans have idolised players for decades, with celebrities like Bjorn Borg, Pete Sampras and Martina Navratilova all reaching pin-up status in their time.
-However, the innovation for the modern age is that now your idols can be sent to you in the post – in life size cutout form!
+Tennis fans have idolized players for decades, with celebrities like Bjorn Borg, Pete Sampras and Martina Navratilova all reaching pin-up status in their time.
+However, the innovation for the modern age is that now your idols can be sent to you in the post – in life-size cutout form!

 So why not give the perfect gift, and let your tennis player spend some time with their idol?

 Perhaps it just looks like a mug to you, but tennis fans will really love this.
-The mug’s design is a convincing facsimile of Wimbledon’s iconic Centre Court scoreboard, with space left for the names of the two players to be personalised.
-Commemorate your loved-one’s imaginary victory over Rafael Nadal, or create a lasting record of that friendly office match, and with this tongue-in-cheek gift.
+The mug’s design is a convincing facsimile of Wimbledon’s iconic Centre Court scoreboard, with space left for the names of the two players to be personalized.
+Commemorate your loved one’s imaginary victory over Rafael Nadal, or create a lasting record of that friendly office match, and with this tongue-in-cheek gift.